Cerebras/modelzoo/modelzoo/transformers/pytorch/layers_api_demo/README.md

 # Overview of the demo

 We will demo how to convert your PyTorch model implemented with modules like torch and torch.nn to a model that is ready to compile and run on CS Systems.
 We utilize our new layers API for transformers to make the conversion.
-Our layers API is created to minic the PyTorch implementation of transformer components.
+Our layers API is created to mimic the PyTorch implementation of transformer components.
 It currently contains modules that resemble torch.nn modules with customized implementation for Cerebras Architecture.

-For more information of layers API please visit our [developer docs page](https://docs.cerebras.net/en/latest/pytorch-docs/pytorch-ops/index.html).
+For more information of layers API please visit our [developer docs page](https://docs.cerebras.net/en/latest/wsc/port/define-model/common/common.pytorch.html).

 This demo includes but not limited to the following torch.nn modules: